 The second volume (Fighting Fantasy Battles) is really quite good and deals with how to set up the wargames table and items such as siege engines; in particular it covers those irritating parts of Warhammer that didn't make any sense at all!
-A revised turn sequence, a weapons differentiation table and further notes on leadership, cool (!) intelligence, willpower, mounted troops and mercenaries are included.
+A revised turn sequence, a weapons differentiation table and further notes on leadership, cool (!), intelligence, willpower, mounted troops and mercenaries are included.
 There are useful sections on organisation and painting but the piece on tactics is far too general to be of any real assistance.
 The chapter, Regiments of Renown, contains interesting potted histories about sample regiments and gives statistics for the leader and notes on the regiment's armaments, dress, shield design and battlecry (if any!).
 The last section expands on the examples of heroes and wizards given in the army lists and offers tables of mounts, followers and talismans.

 Volume 3 (Arcane Magicks) enlarges on the catalogue of spells, magical weapons, enchanted monsters and artifacts.
 The treasure section is well set out and covers the contents of poor domestic dwellings up to the personal treasure of a merchant.
 The magical monster chapter examines in detail creatures from genies to balrogs in both physical and magical aspects.
 The whole spell system is reviewed and structured in a much more intelligible way and states which magical items are required for success.
 Magical item tables replace those in Warhammer and are much more developed and inspired.
-Magical weapons are subdivided into three major areas - magical, power and rune - giving the special attack mode of the weapon and their extraordinary abilities.
+Magical weapons are subdivided into three major areas - magical, power and rune - giving the special attack mode of the weapon and their extraordinary cheek' quality pervades all three volumes.

-The package is profusely illustrated with almost consistently good artwork - in particular the second volume's banners and shield drawings.
-The content varies in usefulness and a 'tongue in cheek' quality pervades all three volumes.
 I would recommend Forces of Fantasy to those people who enjoyed Warhammer but were unhappy with parts of it - the additions will undoubtedly improve it and hopefully not just complicate it.
-The number of additions do raise one question: why was Warhammer so jam-packed with elitabes in the first place?
+The number of additions do raise one question: why was Warhammer so jam-packed with glitches in the first place?